 The use of CDNs is particularly effective when serving static bandwidth intensive media, such as images, sound or video files.
-However, the services offered by CDNs can include more than basic content hosting, such as web response caching, load balancing, web application security and denial-of-service attack mitigations.
+However, the services offered by CDNs can include more than basic content hosting, such as web response caching, load balancing, web application security and denial of service mitigations.

-In using CDNs, care should be taken with their configuration to ensure that the IP addresses of an organisation's web servers (referred to as origin servers) are not identifiable by an adversary, as knowledge of origin server IP addresses could allow for protections provided by CDNs to be bypassed.
-Additionally, appropriate controls should be applied to only allow communication between origin servers, CDNs and authorised management networks.
+Care should be taken when configuring the use of CDNs to ensure that the IP addresses of an organisation's web servers are not identifiable by an adversary, as this could allow for protections to be bypassed.
+Additionally, appropriate controls should be applied to only allow communication between an organisation's web servers, CDNs and authorised management networks.